DEFRA/epr-backend/docs/architecture/decisions/0005-admin-ui-adr.md

 The service will have the following characteristics:

 - It will be based on the CDP Node.js Frontend Template
-- It will live in CDP's protected zone with all users signing in via AAD/SSO
+- It will live in CDP's protected zone with all users signing in via AAD/SSO (Entra Id)
 - The app will follow a role-based access control approach (RBAC) with only two roles (at least initially): System Administrator and Regulator.
-- A user's role will be inferred from their AAD auth token claims
+- A user's role will be derived from their AAD auth token claims.
+Specifically, by the user belonging to the appropriate AD security group.
+This means, the app will not rely, at least initially, on any additional service (such as an entitlements API) for obtaining credentials.
+- User administration will be, at least initially, performed outside of the app by managing the membership of the appropriate AD security groups.
-- The app will follow a "route guarding" approach by which most pages will be protected by access control and users will be redirected to a login page (if not logged in) or a not-found page (if logged-in but don't have permission to access that page).
+- The app will follow a "route guarding" approach by which pages will be protected by access control and users will be redirected to Microsoft's login page (if not logged in) or they will receive a 403 response and see a "You do not have access to this page" message without a redirect.
 - The app will get all its data from `epr-backend`.
-Calls to `epr-backend` will include AAD's auth token to ensure the user is authorised to access the affected endpoint.
+Calls to `epr-backend` will relay AAD's auth token to ensure the user is authorised to access the affected endpoint.
-- The app will take inspiration from mature projects such as `forms-designer` and `cdp-portal-frontend` for its implementation of authentication flows

-### Place in the architecture
+### Place in the Re-Ex EPR architecture

-The following diagram outlines how `epr-portal` fits into the overall architecture of the EPR service:
+The following diagram outlines how `epr-re-ex-admin-frontend` fits into the overall architecture of the EPR service:

 ```mermaid
 flowchart TD;